Argeșanu cabinet

 The cabinet of Gheorghe Argeșanu was the government of Romania from 21 September to 28 September 1939.
 After the assassination of his predecessor, Armand Călinescu, by the Iron Guard, the Argeșanu cabinet's primary achievement was apprehension and execution of the assassins and wave of killings of Iron Guardsmen.
 The government lasted only seven days and was followed by the Argetoianu cabinet.

-Ministers
+Composition

 The ministers of the cabinet were as follows: